 When it comes to cot assembly, you'll need to locate an Allen key.
-“I hate using Allen keys and usually get frustrated assembling furniture like this – but it's surprisingly easy to build,” says Donna.
-“The instructions are easy to follow, and the bolts and screws are clearly labelled and easy to find.
-Everything is explained clearly – you can have this cot assembled in under an hour.”
+'I hate using Allen keys and usually get frustrated assembling furniture like this – but it's surprisingly easy to build,' says Donna.
+'The instructions are easy to follow, and the bolts and screws are clearly labelled and easy to find.
+Everything is explained clearly – you can have this cot assembled in under an hour.'

 Comfort and features

 It's easy to keep the cot bed looking good, thanks to the durable, wipe-clean paint finish.
-It's also covered by a one year warranty, so if anything isn't up to scratch with it, you can address it easily.
+It's also covered by a one-year warranty, so if anything isn't up to scratch with it, you can address it easily.

-You can also buy under bed storage drawers which slot neatly underneath the base, creating the perfect place for keeping a spare set of bedding or a stash of nappies.
+You can also buy under-bed storage drawers which slot neatly underneath the base, creating the perfect place for keeping a spare set of bedding or a stash of nappies.

 Value for money

-“It's a beautifully crafted cot that would compliment any nursery.
-There is a crispness to the colour and paint finish, so it'll stay that white and clean-looking for your child’s time in that bed – and any future siblings who inherit it, too.
-There's no cheap smell, wobbly legs or shoddy quality paint, which you may find with slightly cheaper cots.
-It's a brilliant investment which will last for years, thanks to the fact you can transform it into a toddler bed.”
+'It's a beautifully crafted cot that would compliment any nursery.
+There is a crispness to the colour and paint finish, so it'll stay white and clean-looking for your child’s time in that bed – and any future siblings who inherit it, too.
+There's no cheap smell, wobbly legs, or shoddy quality paint, which you may find with slightly cheaper cots.
+It's a brilliant investment which will last for years, thanks to the fact you can transform it into a toddler bed.'

-Our tester also recommends investing in the recommended mattress.
-“I had previously looked at mattresses costing around £50 and the difference in quality is vast, showing it is well worth spending more money for better quality,” says Donna.
-“The mattress seems to have the perfect balance of firm and responsive for Daisy.
-She can move around easily on it as she finds her perfect sleeping position.
+If you're buying the Great Little Trading Company Little Wren Cot Bed, our tester also recommends investing in the recommended mattress.
+'I had previously looked at mattresses costing around £50 and the difference in quality is vast, showing it is well worth spending more money for better quality,' says Donna.
+'The mattress seems to be the perfect balance of firm and responsive for Daisy.
+She can move around easily on it to find her perfect sleeping position.
 I am not promising it's a miracle sleep-inducing mattress.
-But Daisy – a notoriously light sleeper – has been sleeping the longest stretches ever since she started using the Little Wren.”
+But Daisy – a notoriously light sleeper – has been sleeping for her longest ever stretches since she started using the Little Wren.'